common name: cabbage palm caterpillar

 The following account is from observations made by R.W.
 Massie, Geneva, Florida: "The palm caterpillar can usually be found on the cabbage palm at the time the embryonic bloom is in the small green bud stage.
 Tiny larvae may be found deep in the developing bloom spikes.
 The larvae sometimes gather in the thousands on the immature buds, entirely denuding the palms of all trace of bloom as they feed.
 The fully mature caterpillar may then drop to the ground on a silken thread and crawl to a protected pupation site or crawl down the trunk and beneath the base of a dead frond to construct a cocoon from dry palm fibers."

 Figure 9.
-Cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson), webbed frass shelter on bloom spike of palm.
+Cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson), webbed frass shelter on a bloom spike of palm.
 Photograph by Lyle J. Buss, University of Florida.

 Figure 10.
-Close-up of webbed frass from the cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson), on bloom spike of a palm.
+Close-up of webbed frass from the cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson), on a bloom spike of palm.
 Photograph by Lyle J. Buss, University of Florida.

 Figure 11.
 Damage caused by larva of the cabbage palm caterpillar, Litoprosopus futilis (Grote & Robinson).
-Frass removed to show hole in flower stalk with caterpillar inside.
+Frass removed to show hole in the flower stalk with caterpillar inside.
 Photograph by Lyle J. Buss, University of Florida.

 Protecting palm flowers from the cabbage palm caterpillar is difficult.
-Properly labeled insecticides or Bacillus thuringeinsis (Bt) formulations could be applied to palms when caterpillars are present, but in order to be effective such an endeavor would require careful monitoring to properly time the application, especially to avoid impacting beneficials, such as foraging bees.
+Properly labeled insecticides or Bacillus thuringeinsis (Bt) formulations could be applied to palms when caterpillars are present, but in order to be effective such an endeavor would require careful monitoring to properly time the application, especially to avoid impacting beneficial insects, such as foraging bees.

 Because cabbage palm caterpillars will enter structures to pupate, it is important to find their entry points and block them.
 However, not all materials will stop these caterpillars, as they can chew through fiberglass window screen and have been observed chewing on drywall.
 Cabbage palm caterpillar adults are strongly attracted to lights and during outbreak years, moths can enter structures and be a nuisance.
 Again, find and block entry points with caulk or screen.

 - Burke HR, Jackman JA, Rose M. 1994.
-Insects Associated with Woody Ornamental Plants in Texas.
+Insects associated with woody ornamental plants in Texas.
 Texas Agricultural Extension Service and Texas Agricultural Experiment Station.
 168 pp.